ukyouz/syntax-highlighted-cursor.nvim/README.md

 {
     -- If you feel updating cursor color is too often for you, try make debounce_ms bigger. debounce_ms = 50,

+    -- If your cursor color not change immediately, try set this to true force_refresh_hack = false,

+    -- Update Color on every cursor move
+    -- If you feel laggy, try set this to false when_cursor_moved = true,

+    -- Update Color on every cursor hold (delay is updatetime) -- If you feel laggy, try set this to false or increase updatetime when_cursor_hold = true,
 }
 ```